joey-02/OBG-Onboarding/Docs/Open Projects.md

 9. Create and mint an NFT
 10. Create a token and make a uniswap liquidity pool
 11. Improve [OBG DAO](https://github.com/0xkrabbypatty/OBG-DAO) (upgrading voting passes, encoding NFTs on-chain, bringing governance platform fully on-chain, custom frontend etc)
-12. Create an OBG NFT museum
+12. Create an OBG NFT museum using a platform like monaverse
 13. Start an up-only style podcast with guests from other Universities
 14. Create a [dune](https://dune.com/browse/dashboards) dashboard specific for tracking OBG investments
 15. Spin up a new fund with a new thesis eg: not VC style investing, possibly uncorrelated returns or sector specific thesis ie: on-chain gaming (Ask management about raising funds)